CampusAI/CampusAI.github.io/_ml/data_mining/graphs/graphs_walks.md

 **Expander graphs**: Are graphs with $$\alpha \geq 1$$.
 - They are sparse, yet very well connected graphs: It is very difficult to disconnect a large number of nodes.
 - Thus they have a **large eigengap**: There is a single connected component, no different communities.
-At the exrteme, if gap is 0, the graph is already disconnected, so "effort" to disconnect it is 0.
+At the extreme, if gap is 0, the graph is already disconnected, so "effort" to disconnect it is 0.
 - If d-regular, after a random walk of length $$O(\log (N))$$ the ending node distribution is uniform over all graph nodes.
 - **Fast mixing time**: (rapid convergence of a random walk) $$O(\frac{\log N}{1 - \lambda_2}) \simeq O(\log N)$$.
 If the graph presents communities the convergence is much slower: chance of changing community and keep walking there.

-## Extracting global information from walks
+## Global information from walks

 {% include end-row.html %}
 {% include start-row.html %}

 Imagine we implement a crawler on the Facebook graph and code it to move around checking properties of the nodes it visits.
-This random walk will be biased
+This "random" walk will present several **biases**:
+- More popular nodes will have a higher chance of getting visited.
+- Age, nationality, activity, privacy awareness... are all correlated with node degree

 {% include annotation.html %}
 In a related note: